solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-03-00-Docker/README.md

 ### Setup Web Application (optional)

-1. If you did not run through the previous labs, you will need to execute the following to setup the web application:
+1. These labs were designed to be run in logical order, to run these labs without performing previous labs, execute the following to setup the web application:

     ```powershell
       cd C:\labfiles\microsoft-postgresql-developer-guide\sample-php-app